 Where a student receives a failing grade on an assignment (less than 40%) they will be made aware via the Programme Leader of their need and opportunity to resubmit.
-This will be clearly stated in writing, and additional support will be given by the students own Personal Tutor.
+This will be clearly stated in writing, and additional support will be given by the student's own tutor.